 d) The parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk and e) its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate

-• As an NHS organisation, SHSC staff are not a designated first responder organisation.
-Only organisations listed as designated first responders can make referrals to the National Referral Mechanism (NRM).
+- Only organisations listed as designated first responders can make referrals to the National Referral Mechanism (NRM).
 The list of referrers is on the link below.
+As an NHS organisation, SHSC is not a designated first responder organisation.
 If SHSC staff have a concern about a person being subject to Modern Slavery, we have a responsibility to complete a safeguarding concern and refer to the Local Authority requesting that they report to the NRM.
 The Duty to Notify is also only for first responders but can be used when an adult does not consent.
-Further information can be found here.
+Further information can be found here

-• Modern Slavery and Human Trafficking is available to staff, including the board of directors and is included within SHSC Level 3 safeguarding adult training.
+- Modern slavery and human trafficking training is available to staff, including the board of directors and is included within SHSC level three safeguarding adult training

 Infection control